davco/readSMRtxt/README.md

-# readSMRtxt
+# readSRMtxt

 #Description
-Covert SMR (MRM and Schedule-MRM) text file into a matrix.
+Convert SRM (MRM and Schedule-MRM) text file into a matrix.

 How to convert .wiff file into a matrix: